dokku/dokku/docs/getting-started/advanced-installation.md

 ## Configuring an unattended installation

-Once Dokku is installed, if you are not using the web-installer, you'll want to configure the virtualhost setup as well as the push user.
+Once Dokku is installed, you'll want to configure the virtualhost setup as well as the push user.
 If you do not, your installation will be considered incomplete and you will not be able to deploy applications.

 For Debian, unattended installation is described [Debian installation guide](/docs/getting-started/install/debian.md).

-*You should also stop and disable the `dokku-installer` service to remove public access to adding SSH keys.*

 Set up a domain using your preferred vendor and a wildcard domain pointing to the host running Dokku.
 You can manage this global domain using the [domains plugin](/docs/configuration/domains.md).